frederic-perez/AmE-dictionary/data/dictionary.md

 __for good__ _Leadville's only hospital is preparing to close for good in March._
 __for one__ _Rhode Island, for one, is well on the way to meeting the goals._
 __for starters__
+__For starters,__ _phr informal_ :three: You use for starters when you mention something to indicate that it is the first item or point in a series. _These prizes are just for starters.
+Other exciting offers are flooding in._ _Her manager said, 'It will cost her 1.5 million pounds for starters if she loses.'_
 __for the ages__ _idiom_ :three: That will stand the test of time; that will be remembered or regarded for years to come. _A comeback for the ages._ _A year for the ages._ _He put together a run for the ages._
 __for the better__ _My luck did not change for the better upon arrival at the bank._
 __for the most part__